A pin’s a pin, right? Only two measurements to consider – length and diameter.

 Factory, or OEM, pins are the ones that shipped with the excavator.
 These are made of induction hardened steel.
 They join the dipper and linkage to the coupler (or in the case of no fitted coupler, directly to the bucket).

 Bucket, or attachment pins are fitted to the bucket (or attachment).
-These are usually mild steel, with no additional hardening.
+These are usually medium tensile steel, with no additional hardening.

 The first answer is rotation.
 The OEM pins pass through the dipper and the linkage and are bolted to the coupler.
 That means that when the coupler is curled or extended, the pin (fixed to the coupler) rotates inside the hardened bushes of the excavator.
 These joints must be kept lubricated, and the steel used has to be tough.
 If mild steel pins were used in this application, they would quickly wear down and the joints loosen, requiring regular pin replacement (and associated downtime).